Shrutii07/Sleep-disorder-Classification/README.md

 # Sleep-disorder-Classification

 A hierarchical approach for the diagnosis of sleep disorders and cyclic alternating pattern (CAP) sleep phases using 1-dimensional convolutional recurrent neural network (CRNN).
 The hierarcy has three stages, first stage classifies input signal into healthy and unhealthy.
-The next stage identifies sleep disorders from unhealthy input signals namely nsomnia, nfle, narcolepsy, rbd and plm.
+The next stage identifies sleep disorders from unhealthy input signals namely insomnia, nfle, narcolepsy, rbd and plm.
 The third stage identifies CAP phase of input signal.
 Proposed models uses single-channel standardized electroencephalogram (EEG) recordings provided by the CAP sleep database.
 No manual feature extraction or pre/post processing is required making the approach completely autonomous.
 The healthy-unhealthy classification and disease classification have been studied using dataset of both phases (A & B), using dataset of only phase A, using dataset of only phase B seperately.

 ## Instructions
 ### Dataset preparation